 Pre-dispute arbitration agreements are typically enforced in the courts when challenged, especially in the United States.
 Therefore, if a contract that governs the relationship between the parties has an arbitration clause in it, the parties will likely not be able to choose litigation over arbitration.
 If there is no pre-dispute agreement to arbitrate, the parties will have the freedom to choose how to resolve the dispute.

 While arbitration and court litigation are often placed at odds, there are a few similarities between the two systems that may make choosing one or the other a difficult one.
 Yet the differences between the two systems allow savvy litigants to choose the best venue for their dispute.

 The similarities and differences provide a window into the factors that will need to be considered as the parties decide whether arbitration or litigation will be the best option for their dispute.

-- Structure of the Hearing: The structure of the hearing can be very similar in arbitration and litigation.
+- Structure of the Hearing: The structure of the arbitration hearing can be very similar to litigation.
 The parties will often give an opening and then present any evidence that they have to support their position.
 The decision-maker will then evaluate the evidence and issue their decision.